Watch history in the making in an Indianapolis Colts luxury suite

 Jim Irsay, Robert’s son, is now the owner of the Colts and has seen his team through a momentous Super Bowl victory in 2006, the opening of an incredible new venue at Lucas Oil Stadium in 2008, and the transition from one of the greatest quarterbacks of all time in Peyton Manning to his heir apparent in Andrew Luck.

-Reminiscent of the season in which Peyton Manning missed every game due to injury, this season it is Andrew Luck who has had to sit out due to an ongoing shoulder problem.
+Reminiscent of the season in which Peyton Manning missed every game due to injury, this past season it was Andrew Luck who had to sit out due to an ongoing shoulder problem.
 A disappointing final tally of 4-12 ushered in the firing of Chuck Pagano at the end of 2017 season.
 A worried fan base is clinging to their hopes that Andrew Luck will bounce back next season and resume his career as one of the elite quarterbacks in the league.
-In the meantime, however, he will soldier on with Jacoby Brissett under center.
-Brissett looks to receivers T.Y.
-Hilton and Donte Moncrief to make some big plays down the field to compliment veteran running back Frank Gore, who never ages.
-Continuing to capitalize on some big running lanes created by the offensive line, he is poised to move into 5th place all-time on the NFL rushing list by the end of the season.
+He will need to play through pain, but says that another surgery is not on the table right now.

-This year’s team appears as though they will be on the outside looking in on the playoffs, the goal for 2018 is to get back into the postseason and to add another Lombardi Trophy to a franchise that has been home to such enormous talents as Peyton Manning, Johnny Unitas, Marvin Harrison, Reggie Wayne, and Dwight Freeney.
+While last year’s team was on the outside looking in on the playoffs, the goal for 2018 is to get back into the postseason and to add another Lombardi Trophy to a franchise that has been home to such enormous talents as Peyton Manning, Johnny Unitas, Marvin Harrison, Reggie Wayne, and Dwight Freeney.
 Click here for more information about the Indianapolis Colts.